ENDURO CUP CO-DRIVER RECAP: WHO IS WHERE

 STORY: WILL DALE

-WITH DJR Team Penske confirming their co-drivers for 2019, it's a good time to take a look at how the Enduro Cup grid is shaping up.
+WITH another co-driver pairing confirmed, let's take a look at how the 2019 Pirtek Enduro Cup grid is shaping up.

-Almost half of the 24-car field has announced its co-driver line-up.
+Just over half of the 24-car field have announced their co-driver line-ups.
 Here's what we know so far:

 - Triple Eight will field what has been widely hailed as a 'dream team', reuniting three time Bathurst-winning combo Jamie Whincup and Craig Lowndes and acting swiftly to hire Garth Tander to join Shane van Gisbergen.